LisaSkalon/Mobile-elements-of-F.-hepatica/README.md

 Transposable elements (TEs) are highly repetitive mobile sequences, which play diverse roles in genome regulation.
 As well, it is expected that TEs participate in lncRNAs function.
 In trematodes, lncRNA might be involved in development processes and life cycle regulation.
 For future studies it is significant to explore connection between TEs expression and developmental stages.

 ## Mission
-Our study is devoted to detecting transposons in transcriptomes of four different life-cycle stages of *F. hepatica* and analyzing their differential expression across stages.
+Our study is devoted to detecting transposons in transcriptomes of different life-cycle stages of *F. hepatica* and analyzing their differential expression across stages.

 ## Goals:
 1. Create mapping of RNA-seq data onto a list of transposons sequences